annamotsikula/Shop-Online-App/README.md

-Change the branch 'master' to "creating-starting-components"
+# Please change the branch 'master' to "creating-starting-components" to see the project